intel-analytics/ipex-llm/scala/ppml/demo/README.md

 If not in container, just modify the `privateKeyFilePath` to `keys/server.pem` and `certChainFilePath` to `keys/server.crt` in `ppml-conf.yaml` with your local path.

-If you don't want to build tls channel with cerfiticate, just delete the `privateKeyFilePath` and `certChainFilePath` in `ppml-conf.yaml`.
+If you don't want to build the TLS channel with the certificate, just delete the `privateKeyFilePath` and `certChainFilePath` in `ppml-conf.yaml`.

-Then modify `DATA_PATH` to `./data` with absolute path in your machine and your local ip in `deploy_fl_container.sh`.
-The `./data` path will mlount to container's `/ppml/trusted-big-data-ml/work/data`, so if you don't run in container, you need to modify the data path in `runH_VflClient1_2.sh`.
+Then modify `DATA_PATH` to `./data` with absolute path in your machine and your local IP in `deploy_fl_container.sh`.
+The `./data` path will mount to container's `/ppml/trusted-big-data-ml/work/data`, so if you don't run in the container, you need to modify the data path in `runH_VflClient1_2.sh`.

 ## Start container
 run: